 Trip reservations are accepted on a first-come, first-serve basis with payment and completed registration form.
 Note: Spaces are only reserved when a deposit/payment has been received.

-Charter motor coach or a Parks and Recreation Department bus or van.
+Charter motor coach or a Parks, Recreation and Cultural Resources Department bus or van.
 Type of vehicle will be noted on trip itineraries.
-Smoking is not allowed on charter buses or Parks & Recreation vehicles.
+Smoking is not allowed on charter buses or Parks, Recreation and Cultural Resources vehicles.
 Rest stops are made periodically during trips.

 All trips will depart from the Anne Gordon Center for Active Adults, 1901 Spring Forest Road, Raleigh 27608, unless otherwise noted.
 Cars may be parked here overnight.

-A full or part-time Raleigh Parks & Recreation Department employee escorts all trips.
+A full or part-time Raleigh Parks, Recreation and Cultural Resources Department employee escorts all trips.

 Cancellations must be made at least 14 days prior to trip departure date to receive a refund, and must be requested in writing.
 Full or partial refunds will be made only if a replacement can be found, and are subject to non-refundable expenses incurred by the Department.
 If the Department cancels a trip, a full refund will be given.